PgBiel/jabuty-reviewers-quest/README.md

 5. Run `poetry run app` in the root of the project to start the app.

+### Populating the database with sample data

+Run `poetry run populatedb` after the database has been created (see above) to populate the database with sample data, including sample games, users and reviews.

 ### A note on the database's location

-For `poetry run app` and `poetry run regendb`, you can specify the environment variable `JABRQ_DATABASE=/some/path.db` to override where the app will look for / create `database.db` (by default, it's at the same directory at which you run the command in question).
+For `poetry run app`, `poetry run regendb` and `poetry run populatedb`, you can specify the environment variable `JABRQ_DATABASE=/some/path.db` to override where the app will look for / create `database.db` (by default, it's at the same directory at which you run the command in question).

 For instance, running the command below will run the app assuming the database is located